opensearch-project/project-website/_posts/2022-03-22-Introducing-Data-Prepper-1.3.0-with-New-Aggregation-Processor.md

 You can see the [Data Prepper roadmap](https://github.com/opensearch-project/data-prepper/projects/1) to see other upcoming changes.
-If there are any features on the roadmap that you are most interested in, please comment on the issue to help us prioritize issues.
+If there are any features on the roadmap that you are most interested in, please comment on the issue to help the team prioritize issues.
 You can also request any changes by creating a [GitHub issue](https://github.com/opensearch-project/data-prepper/issues/new/choose).
 This project is open source and we are happy to accept [community contributions](https://github.com/opensearch-project/data-prepper/blob/main/CONTRIBUTING.md).